DIY Easter Sensory Bottle & I Spy Game for Kids

 sensory bottle ideas

-EASTER SENSORY ACTIVITIES FOR PRESCHOOLERS CAN GO WAY BEYOND THE SPECIAL DAY.
-MAKE SENSORY BOTTLES (DIY) ALL YEAR LONG TO EXPLORE THEMES AND SKILLS.
+SENSORY ACTIVITIES FOR PRESCHOOLERS CAN GO WAY BEYOND just arts and crafts.
+MAKE SENSORY BOTTLES ALL YEAR LONG TO EXPLORE many THEMES AND SKILLS.
 DEVELOP LANGUAGE AND CONVERSATION SKILLS BY ASKING QUESTIONS LIKE:

 - What sounds do you hear when you shake the bottle?

-- What other Easter theme items could we put in the I Spy bottle?
+- What other Easter themed items could we put in the I Spy bottle?

 - What would happen if we added warm water to the plastic bottle?